Wills and Trusts: What’s the difference?

 An experienced will and trust attorney can help you determine if you need to set up a will or a trust to handle your estate and guide you through the process.
 An attorney will explain the legal terms and help ensure that your will or trust is set properly so there are no questions in the event of your death.
 Your attorney can also help review your financial assets and double check who can receive what from your retirement accounts.

 Do you need a will or trust?
-Contact the experienced legal team at The Law Offices of Tim O’Hare for a referral to a reputable attorney who can help you draw up your will or trust.
+Contact the experienced legal team at O’Hare and Koch Law Firm for a referral to a reputable attorney who can help you draw up your will or trust.

 972-960-0000 or Toll-Free 888-960-0020